 - Got bugs?
 Take an afternoon and fix all the little ones that have never been deemed important enough to prioritize.
 Clearing out that list could be a huge morale booster for the team.

 - Is your “legacy code” missing unit tests?
-Next time you touch it, budget a few extra hours to refactor a small component to make it testable and write some tests for it.
+Next time you touch it, budget a few extra hours to refactor a small component to make it testable and write some tests.

 - Do you have an automated build/deployment pipeline?
 Why not try building one that deploys your code to a dedicated dev environment?